Guide To Selling

 Although the property market is buoyant in London, it can be competitive, so ensuring your house stands out from the rest is vital.
 Properties in London Bridge, Shad Thames, Rotherhithe, and the surrounding areas can sell in as little as four weeks on average, so to make sure your house also sells quickly, consider making the following improvements:

 • Declutter.
-Clear your home as much as possible by storing belongings in the attic or cupboards, or if you have several bulky items, put them into temporary storage or even sell what you don’t need.
+Clear your home as much as possible by storing belongings in the attic or cupboards.
+If you have several bulky items, put them into temporary storage or even sell what you don’t need.

 • Repaint.
 Fresh paint instantly brightens your room.
 Remember to paint skirting boards and ceilings, too, if they’re looking scuffed or in need of freshening up.